-- Illustrate and explain how psychological factors influence motor control and performance in sports (Capability 1)
+- Illustrate how psychological factors influence motor control and performance in sports (Capability 1)

-- Describe different psychological skills and explain how a psychological skills training program may help to optimize individual and team performance in sports (Capability 1)
+- Recognize different psychological skills and explain how a psychological skills training program may help to optimize individual and team performance in sports (Capability 1)

-- Synthesise evidence and apply knowledge about psychological factors and performance to design evidence-based sport-psychological interventions (Capability 1, 2, 3, 4 and 5)
+- Synthesize evidence and apply knowledge about psychological factors and performance to design evidence-based sport-psychological interventions (Capability 1, 2, 3, 4 and 5)

 |Assessment Type||Learning Outcome Addressed|